meyashtiwari/meyashtiwari/README.md

 # 👋 Hi, I'm Yash Tiwari

-### Software Developer | Tech Enthusiast | Problem Solver
+### Computer Engineer | Tech Enthusiast | Problem Solver

 </div>

 ## 💫 About Me

-I'm a passionate software developer who finds joy in crafting elegant solutions to complex problems.
-As an introvert, I channel my energy into writing clean code and building innovative applications.
-When I'm not coding, you'll find me exploring new technologies, diving into a good book, or embarking on adventures that broaden my perspective.
+I'm a passionate engineer who finds joy in crafting elegant solutions to complex problems.
+As an introvert, I channel my energy into writing clean code and building innovative systems.
+When I'm not writing code, you'll find me exploring new technologies, diving into a good book, or embarking on adventures that broaden my perspective.

 🔭 **Currently Working On:** Building scalable web applications and exploring cloud architectures
 🌱 **Learning:** Advanced cloud solutions, microservices architecture, and modern DevOps practices